-This statement wouldn't make any sense if God had indeed been speaking to His people in a Son in ancient times and long before "these last days."
+This statement wouldn't have a point or make any sense if God had indeed been speaking to His people in a Son in these ancient times and long before the first century's "these last days" which the Hebrews writer is describing.
 But the plain meaning of Hebrews 1:1-2 is that something had changed with the death and resurrection of Jesus.
 In the days of old, God spoke to His people through the prophets but in these last days God speaks to His people in a son.
 The obvious implication here is that God did not speak to His people in a son in the days of old.
 We cannot claim the son was communicating with anyone in the Old Testament times without contradicting Hebrews 1:1-2.
 Hence, it should be quite clear to every reasonable person that Hebrews 1:1-2 rules out any possibility of the son speaking to Abraham at Genesis 18.

 The Sopherim altered the divine name YHWH to Adonai in 134 places in the Old Testament Scriptures and kept a record of these alterations.
 This is not to be confused with the Jewish practice of saying Adonai when the divine name appeared in the Scriptures.
 These were actual alterations.
 It just so happens that five of these alterations are in this account (Genesis 18:3,27,30,32; 19:18).
 The Sopherim also altered 18 verses commonly known as "emandations."
 One of these emandations was Genesis 18:22 which was changed from "Yahweh stood yet before Abraham" to "Abraham stood yet before Yahweh."

 Analysis of the Facts